romans-weapon/kubernetes-knowledge-base/notes/kubernetes/KubernetesGuide.md

 ### Kubernetes Services

 Services in Kubernetes provide communication between and outside of the appl's/pods.It helps front-end app available to all the external users and communication between backend and front end pods and also communication with an external datasource.
 A service is a Kubernetes object like pod/replica-set etc which listens to a port on the node and forward that that request to the port on the pod .

 #### Types of services

 There are three types of services:

-1. NodePort  -Useful in case of
+1. NodePort -Useful in case of pods within a minikube ( single node)
-2. ClusterIP
+2. ClusterIP -default service type
-3. LoadBalancer
+3. LoadBalancer - used for a single point of contact when running in a cluster.

 ##### Node Port Service

 Example of a node-port service def file.

 ```yaml
 apiVersion: v1
 kind: Service